agentmodels/agentmodels.org/chapters/5c-myopic.md

                          trajectory);
 print('Quality of restaurants: \n'+JSON.stringify(startState.latentState));
 GridWorld.draw(pomdp.mdp, {trajectory: manifestStates})

+// TODO fix error "startState is not defined"
 ~~~~

 >**Exercise:** The codebox below shows the behavior the Myopic agent.
 Try different values for the `myopiaBound` parameter.
 For values in $$[1,2,3]$$, explain the behavior of the Myopic agent.